- "The Needle and the Damage Done" is one of the saddest songs about drug addiction there is.

-Even sadder is the story behind it.
+- Even sadder is the story behind it.
 The subject of the song was the guitarist of Crazy Horse, Danny Whitten, aged 27 at the time.
 Whitten had chronic pain due to arthritis, had found that only heroin helped, and had become addicted.
 Between the pain, the stiffness and the drug, Whitten's life and playing were ruined.
 With a doctor's help he quit heroin but was prescribed Valium for the pain, and may have become addicted to that.
 Neil, who recognized Whitten's immense talent, hoped to get him back on track by inviting him to the sessions of his album Harvest (which the song is featured on, even if it was recorded earlier).
 The drugs had ruined him so much that he couldn't even keep in rhythm, much less play or contribute.
 Neil dismissed him, hoping to get Danny's life back on track gave him $50 and a plane ticket to LA to sort things out.
 The same night he received a call that Whitten had taken a combination of Valium and alcohol that proved to be fatal.
 Young says it took him decades to stop blaming himself for his death.
-So much so that the next album he wrote Tonight's The Night focuses grief around the death of Whitten and Bruce Berry, a roadie and friend of Young who Whitten also turned to heroin, who died only months after Whitten.
+So much so that the next album he wrote Tonight's the Night focuses grief around the death of Whitten and Bruce Berry, a roadie and friend of Young who Whitten also turned to heroin, who died only months after Whitten.
 Young waited two years before releasing it.

-"Sugar Mountain".
+- "Sugar Mountain".
 Contrary to popular belief, this song is not about drugs — but, rather, is pretty much a Growing Up Sucks song.
 The real Sugar Mountain was a nightclub for people under 20.
 Can make anyone feel wistful and nostalgic for their youth.

-"Transformer Man" sounds like a silly vocoder experiment, until you find out that it's about Neil desperately trying to find a way for his son Ben to communicate.
+- "Transformer Man" sounds like a silly vocoder experiment, until you find out that it's about Neil desperately trying to find a way for his son Ben to communicate.
 Ben suffers from very severe cerebral palsy and cannot speak.
 The version from the MTV Unplugged album can be particularly affecting, since without the vocoder, the lyrics are naturally easier to understand.

 Old man crossing the road — you've got to let him go.